- Setting up the Linksys WAP610N Dual-Band Wireless-N Access Point

 Enter your 10 or 26-hex digit key in Key 1.

-The access point is now broadcasting wireless signal that will enable your wireless devices to connect to the network.
+The access point should now broadcast a wireless signal that will enable your wireless devices to connect to the network.

 Was this support article useful?